 - How can I pay for my investment?

-We currently accept four forms of payment: Automated Clearing House (ACH), Credit Cards, and Bank Wire Transfer.
+We currently plan to accept three forms of payment: Automated Clearing House (ACH), credit cards, and bank wire transfers.

 Credit Cards